Research opportunities for PhD students

 Research and Training Areas

 Browse through the research section for details about each of these exciting areas.

-Computational Medicine aims to improve health care by developing computational models of disease, personalizing these models using data from patients, and applying these models to improve the diagnosis and treatment of disease.
-Patient models are being used to predict and discover novel sensitive and specific risk biomarkers, predict disease progression, design optimal treatments, and discover novel drug targets.
-Applications include cardiovascular and neurological diseases and cancer.
+Computational Medicine aims to advance healthcare by developing computational models of disease, personalizing these models using data from patients, and applying these models to improve the diagnosis and treatment of disease.
+We are using these patient models to discover novel risk biomarkers, predict disease progression, design optimal treatments, and identify new drug targets for applications such as cancer, cardiovascular disease, and neurological disorders.

-Neuroengineering comprises fundamental, experimental, computational, theoretical, and/or quantitative research aimed at furthering our ability to understand and augment brain function in both health and disease across many orders of magnitude of spatiotemporal scales.
+Neuroengineering comprises fundamental, experimental, computational, theoretical, and quantitative research aimed at understanding and augmenting brain function in health and disease across multiple spatiotemporal scales.

-Regenerative and Immune Engineering holds promise to regrow, repair, and replace diseased cells, organs, and tissues.
-BME is leading an effort in regenerative and immune engineering that bridges discovery, innovation, and translation through basic sciences, engineering, and clinical endeavors.
+Translational Cell & Tissue Engineering develops and translates advanced technologies to enhance or restore function at the molecular, cellular, and tissue levels.
+Hopkins BME is leading an effort in translational cell and tissue engineering that bridges discovery, innovation, and translation through basic science, engineering, and clinical endeavors.